nextstrain/ncov/narratives/ncov_sit-rep_2020-04-03.md

 # [What you can do](https://nextstrain.org/ncov/2020-03-27?c=country&d=map&p=full)
 #### ...as an individual
 * Practice strict social distancing.
-* Remember that even if you are not super vulnerable, many people around you are; follow these practices to protect others.
+* Even if you are not vulnerable, practice social distancing to protect others.
 * Wash your hands "like you just chopped a jalapeno and have to change a contact lens."
 * Stay home as much as possible -- especially  if you are sick; be prepared with extra supplies in case you need to self-quarantine.
 * If you are an employer, encourage your employees to work from home wherever possible.